 “It is essential that agencies capture the full costs of greenhouse gas emissions as accurately as possible, including by taking global damages into account,” Biden said in his executive order.
 “Doing so facilitates sound decision-making, recognizes the breadth of climate impacts, and supports the international leadership of the United States on climate issues.”

-Although the concept might be too arcane to make it into the summit talks, what the Biden administration chooses as its social cost of carbon will be the foundation for everything else it does on climate change.
+Although the concept may be arcane, what the Biden administration chooses as its social cost of carbon will be the foundation for everything else it does on climate change.
 “It’s the single most important economic metric for guiding climate policy decisions,” said Richard Newell, president and CEO of the think tank Resources for the Future, who co-chaired a National Academies of Science panel that in 2017 urged the government to update its approach to the valuation process.
 The Biden administration is now taking up the academy’s recommendations that the Trump team ignored, including that the government should establish a regular process of reviewing and updating the social cost of carbon based on the latest science on climate change and economics.

 Business groups made clear that they recognize the importance of the Biden administration’s decision on the social cost of carbon.
-The U.S. Chamber of Commerce, the American Petroleum Institute, and 10 other business groups sent a letter to the White House early this week calling for “ample channels and opportunities for public and stakeholder input.”
+The U.S. Chamber of Commerce, the American Petroleum Institute, and 10 other business groups sent a letter to the Biden White House calling for “ample channels and opportunities for public and stakeholder input.”

 Of course, that input will include a push from forces within industry and on the right who supported the Trump administration’s approach.
 The Institute for Energy Research, a nonprofit with funders that include right-wing foundations, posted a scathing essay last month by its senior economist, David Kreutzer, calling the social cost of carbon “unknown and virtually unknowable,” and based on arbitrary inputs.
 “Whether or not dead people vote in significant numbers may be an open question, but dead policies are flourishing in DC right now,” Kreutzer wrote.